Mary Wells: Leaving Motown (1964–1965)

-Career struggles
+Career struggles (1965–1979)

 Wells worked on material for her new record label while dealing with other issues, including being bedridden for weeks suffering from tuberculosis.
-Wells's eponymous first 20th Century Fox release included the first single "Ain't It The Truth", its B-side "Stop Taking Me for Granted", the lone top 40 hit, "Use Your Head" and "Never, Never Leave Me".
-However, the album flopped, as did the Beatles tribute album she released not too long afterwards.
+After recovering, the label issued "Ain't It The Truth", which peaked at number 45 on the Billboard Hot 100.
+The following single "Use Your Head" returned Wells to the top forty, peaking at number 34.
+It would be her twelfth and final single to chart in the top forty of the Billboard Hot 100.
+The next single, "Never, Never Leave Me", peaked at number 15 on the Billboard Hot Rhythm and Blues Singles chart.
+Her self-titled eponymous debut for 20th Century Fox as well as her Beatles tribute album failed to chart.
 Rumors have hinted Motown may have threatened to sue radio stations for playing Wells's post-Motown music during this time.
 After a stressful period in which Wells and the label battled over multiple issues after her records failed to chart successfully, the singer asked to be let go in 1965 and left with a small settlement.

-In 1966, Wells signed with Atlantic Records' subsidiary Atco.
-Working with producer Carl Davis, she scored her final Top 10 R&B hit with "Dear Lover", which also became a modestly successful pop hit, peaking at number 51.
-However, much like her tenure with 20th Century Fox, the singer struggled to come up with a follow-up hit, and in 1968, she left the label for Jubilee Records, where she scored her final pop hit, "The Doctor", a song she co-wrote with then-husband Cecil Womack.
-Meanwhile, she had attempted to develop a film career, but only managed a guest starring role in 1967's Catalina Caper (1967).
+In 1966, Wells signed with Atlantic Records's subsidiary Atco.
+Working with producer Carl Davis, she scored her final Top 10 R&B hit with "Dear Lover", which also became a modestly successful pop hit, peaking at number 51 and returned her to the R&B top ten at number six.
+However, much like her tenure with 20th Century Fox, the singer struggled to come up with a follow-up hit, and in 1968, she left the label for Jubilee Records, where she scored her final pop chart hit, "The Doctor", a song she co-wrote with then-husband Cecil Womack.
+Meanwhile, she had attempted to develop a film career, but only managed a guest starring role in Catalina Caper (1967).
 In 1970, Wells left Jubilee for a short-lived deal with Warner Music subsidiary Reprise Records and released two Bobby Womack-produced singles.
 In 1972, Wells scored a UK hit with a re-issue of "My Guy", which was released on the Tamla-Motown label and climbed to number 14.
 Though a re-issue, Wells promoted the single heavily and appeared on the British TV show Top of the Pops for the first time.
-Despite this mini-revival, she decided to retire from music in 1974 to raise her family.
+Though Wells continued to perform afterwards, she stepped away from the recording studio and walked away from the record industry.